Richard Aldrich (artist): Early life and education

-Aldrich received his BFA degree from the Ohio State University in 1998.
+Aldrich received his BFA degree from the Ohio State University in 1999.

 Career and work

-Although mostly abstract and casual, Aldrich's paintings also betray a distinctly literary sensibility, even as he targets what he has called the essential "unwordliness of experience."
+Although mostly abstract and casual, Aldrich's paintings also betray a distinctly literary sensibility, even as he targets what he has called the essential "unworldliness of experience."
 Snippets of text and random words-UFO, the numeral 4-appear as decals or pencil scrawls, while lines incised with the back of a brush suggest writing once removed.
 Taciturn pictures carry evocative and ungainly verbal appendages in the form of elliptical press releases or titles like Large Obsessed with Hector Guimard, 2008, a nod to the architect of Paris's Art Nouveau metro stations, or If I Paint Crowned I've Had It, Got Me, 2008, a telling paraphrase of Cézanne explaining he would be ruined if he tried to paint the "crowned" effect of a still life rather than the thing itself.

+Aldrich's work encompasses a wide range of imagery, from richly textured abstractions in oil and wax to a primed canvas featuring a line written by British psychiatrist Henry Maudsley in 1918.
+This diverse imagery is complemented by Aldrich's natural interventions in the physical aspects of his paintings, such as cutting the canvas to create pockets or reveal the stretcher bars.
+He integrates his personal history and the human inclination to organize information through the formal language of painting, blending various artistic styles with humor and irreverence.
+Writer Raphael Rubinstein has linked him to the Provisional Painting movement, and he was featured in the 2010 Whitney Biennial.
+Aldrich's exhibitions highlight the shifting states from one piece to the next, reflecting his dynamic and evolving approach to art.

+Richard Aldrich is represented by Gladstone Gallery, galerie dépendance, and Misako & Rosen.